ExpressionEngine/cloud-files/docs/docs/adapter-do-spaces.md

 4. Enter the "Secret" from Step 2.5 into the **Secret** field
 5. Choose the correct *Region* for this space selected during Step 1.3
 6. Enter the **Space Name** which was chosen during Step 1.3
 7. Optionally you can specify a **Path** inside your space where the directory should store files and folders.
+Please note this path is only used for file storage and manipulation, you may need to add this path to your **Url** as well depending on your configuration.
 8. Optionally you can specify a **Url** to use as the base when generating links to files in the space.
 This can be useful for having a CDN handle requests to your files.
 9. Continue to configure the directory how you normally would and click "Save".